 Binding Agreements

 1. Term.
-This Agreement shall remain in force and effect until the earliest to occur of the following events: (i) until such time that it becomes clear to either Party that the Proposed Transaction will not be economically viable or otherwise successful; or (ii) May 1, 2001 (the “Term”).
+This Agreement shall remain in force and effect until the earliest to occur of the following events: (a) until such time that it becomes clear to either Party that the Proposed Transaction will not be economically viable or otherwise successful, and such party notifies the other in writing; (b) May 1, 2001 (the “Term”), or (iii) when superceded by definitive agreements.
 The provisions of Section 2, Confidentiality, shall survive any termination of this Agreement, as necessary for them to expire according to their terms as expressed in that section.
+Notwithstanding the foregoing, the Parties shall deal exclusively with the others in connection with the Proposed Transactions for a period of thirty (30) days following execution of the Agreement.
+Should any party terminate negotiations during that thirty day term, it shall pay the other parties a total of $50,000.

 2. Confidentiality. (a) For a period ending two years after the effective date hereof, neither Party will disclose confidential information furnished to it pursuant to this Agreement without the prior written consent of the other Party (other than to its employees, representatives, lenders, counsel, lender’s counsel and affiliates, if any, collectively, its “representatives”) which representatives agree to be bound by the terms hereof.
 The term “confidential information” shall not include information (a) as may become generally available to the public, (b) known to a Party at the time of disclosure or acquired at any time from a source other than the other Party hereto that was not prohibited from making disclosure, or (c) required to be disclosed in order to comply with any applicable law, order, regulation or ruling.
 Neither Party will use confidential information other than for the purpose of evaluating, negotiating and consummating the proposed transactions relating to the Proposed Transaction.